-This year, we have added Water Consumption as an additional disclosure (non-material GRI factor).
+In FY2020, SFL added Water Consumption as an additional disclosure (non-material GRI factor).
 Population growth, increasing meat consumption and economic activity are putting a heavy strain on the world's water resources.
-Although Water Consumption was not considered as a material factor to SFL in the previous years, SFL has been raising the awareness of water scarcity among employees.
+Although Water Consumption was not considered as a material factor to SFL in the previous years, SFL has been raising the awareness of water conservation among employees.